twolodzko/gosch/README.md

     `let`, and `lambda`.
 While regular procedures are evaluated by returning the result of the computation, in tail-call optimized procedures the last expression in the body of the procedure is returned unevaluated.
-This transforms recursive calls into a for loop.
+This transforms recursive calls into a for-loop.
 The simplified code below illustrates this:

     ```go
     func Eval(sexpr Sexpr, env *Env) Any {